+Was valid.
 On this picture we depict a situation, when 4 efficiency analysis, Eff1 - Eff4 is assigned to the same measurement setup.

-After the first assignment (Eff1), there is always a valid efficiency curve in the system.
-For example, when a measurement is loaded into peak evaluator, where the acquisition time is between the 2nd and the 3rd efficiency analysis, then Eff2 efficiency curve will be automatically loaded, and the isotope identification will be performed with that curve.
+After the first assignment (Eff1), a default efficiency curve is existing in the system.
+For example, when a measurement is loaded into peak evaluator, where the acquisition time is between the 2nd and the 3rd efficiency analysis (between Eff3 and Eff3), the efficiency curve Eff2 is automatically loaded, and the isotope identification will use it automatically.